 Can I Have Dental Implants If I Have Gum Disease?

-An increasing number of people are choosing to have dental implants in Ajax to replace missing teeth.
-However, not everyone knows how they work and is aware they have a very high success rate, typically 95% or more.
-There is a very good reason why dental implants have such a good chance of being a long-term success, and that is because dentists assess patients carefully for suitability.
+Many people are choosing dental implants in Ajax to replace missing teeth.
+However, not everyone knows how they work and knows they have a very high success rate, typically 95% or more.
+There is an excellent reason dental implants have such a good chance of long-term success: dentists assess patients carefully for suitability.

-Anyone visiting Durham Dental Solutions for dental implant treatment in Whitby will need to have a complete dental examination, and we also review each patient’s medical history.
-Sometimes there may be certain diseases or conditions, or someone is taking certain medications that may affect the success of implant treatment.
-One particular concern is gum disease, and if you have this condition, you may be wondering if you can have dental implants.
+Anyone visiting Durham Dental Solutions for dental implant treatment in Whitby will need a complete dental examination, and we also review each patient’s medical history.
+Sometimes, certain diseases, conditions, or medications may affect the success of implant treatment.
+One particular concern is gum disease; if you have this condition, you may wonder if you can have dental implants.

 Why Gum Disease Is Such a Serious Condition

 Gum disease in Oshawa is a frequent cause of tooth loss.
 Without treatment, gum disease can destroy the gum and bone around teeth.
-Eventually, the loss of these structures causes teeth to loosen to such an extent that they cannot be saved.
+Eventually, the loss of these structures causes teeth to loosen, making them unsalvageable.

-Advanced gum disease, also called periodontal disease, can cause a whole host of other problems, not only in the mouth but also systemically.
+Advanced gum disease, or periodontal disease, can cause many other systemic problems in the mouth.
 Consequently, it can be an issue when deciding whether to recommend dental implants in Pickering as a suitable treatment for tooth loss.
-In addition, the condition is caused by chronic infection, and it can potentially affect the implant, especially immediately after placement and when the implant is still healing and integrating with the jawbone.
+In addition, the condition is caused by chronic infection, which can potentially affect the implant, especially immediately after placement and when the implant is still healing and integrating with the jawbone.

 The Good News about Gum Disease and Dental Implants

-Although gum disease in Newcastle is very serious, there is some good news.
+Although gum disease in Newcastle is severe, there is some good news.
 Most people who have this condition and wish to have dental implants will still qualify if they have periodontal disease treatment.
-However, it’s essential to make sure any signs of gum disease are properly treated and controlled, as there shouldn’t be any active infection that could negatively impact implant placement.
+However, it’s essential to ensure any signs of gum disease are adequately treated and controlled, as there shouldn’t be any active infection that could negatively impact implant placement.

 One issue with advanced periodontal disease is that it can cause bone loss, and there might not be enough bone to situate implants successfully.
-However, this still isn’t likely to be a barrier for treatment as you can have a bone graft in Clarington beforehand and which will build up the bone in areas where it is deficient.
-While these treatments may slow down the process of planning and placing dental implants slightly, they will help ensure your dental implants are situated in a healthy mouth, surrounded by plenty of strong bone to support them.
+However, this still isn’t likely to be a barrier to treatment as you can have a bone graft in Clarington beforehand, which will build up the bone in areas where it is deficient.
+While these treatments may slow down the process of planning and placing dental implants slightly, they will help ensure your dental implants are situated in a healthy mouth, surrounded by plenty of solid bones to support them.

 Preventing a Recurrence of Gum Disease

-Once your implants are in place, it’s important to protect them by ensuring you have excellent oral hygiene and that you visit your dentist in Brooklin regularly for checkups and professional dental cleanings.
-These visits are crucial for ensuring the tissues surrounding your implants remain clean, healthy and infection-free.
+Once your implants are in place, protecting them by maintaining excellent oral hygiene and visiting your dentist in Brooklin regularly for checkups and professional dental cleanings is essential.
+These visits ensure the tissues surrounding your implants remain clean, healthy, and infection-free.

-Even though dental implants are artificial, they are still affected by oral infection, and there is a disease similar to gum disease called peri-implantitis.
-It is an infection affecting the gums and bone around implants, causing redness and swelling in the gum tissue and potentially destroying the bone around the implants.
+Even though dental implants are artificial, they are still affected by oral infection.
+A disease similar to gum disease called peri-implantitis affects the gums and bone around implants, causing redness and swelling in the gum tissue and potentially destroying the bone around the implants.

-Peri-implantitis in Courtice is treatable when detected early, but caring for your mouth correctly greatly diminishes the risk of developing this disease.
-It isn’t difficult to care for dental implants as you just need to make sure you clean them regularly and thoroughly, following the instructions given by our dental team.
-Also, if you are ever concerned about the health of your dental implants, make sure you contact us for prompt advice and treatment.
+Peri-implantitis in Courtice is treatable when detected early, but caring for your mouth correctly dramatically diminishes the risk of developing this disease.
+Caring for dental implants isn’t tricky; you need to clean them regularly and thoroughly, following the instructions given by our dental team.
+Also, if you are ever concerned about the health of your dental implants, contact us for prompt advice and treatment.

 Share this post